top of page

 “Can you show me where it lives in your body?”

-Let your child be seen — not fixed.
+Let your child be seen, not fixed.
 That’s where healing begins.
+Acknowledgment alone is 9/10 of the work.

 3. Track the pattern.